-Rowing at MTL
+Rowing for MTL

-Rowing at Mt.
+Rowing for Mt.
 Lebanon

 We have two racing seasons (Fall & Spring) and strength & conditioning training during the winter months.
 Most of the team competes throughout the school year, but it is not required.
-Those who do not participate in both seasons usually do not compete in the fall.
+Those who do not participate in both racing seasons usually miss the fall season then return after that.
 Our primary racing season is in the spring, so if there is a season that is not missed, it is that one.